RTTOV Coefficients

 If you read in a subset of channels from a coefficient file using the rttov_read_coefs subroutine with the channels argument, or you read in channels from a coefficient file which has been created by extracting a subset of channels from another coefficient file (as described above), then the N channels you read in will be denoted by the numbers 1, 2, …, N in the chanprof array, and not by the original channel numbers.
 This also applies to the reconstructed channel list for PC-RTTOV if you supply the channels_rec argument to rttov_read_coefs: the list of reconstructed channels you pass into rttov_direct/tl/ad/k will contain indexes into this list, not the original channel numbers.

 When extracting a subset of channels, the channel list should be monotonically increasing in channel number.
-It is possible to supply channels out of order in some cases which usually results in a coefficient file with re-ordered channels, but this is not recommended (and hence not supported) usage and in particular it must not be applied to hi-res IR sounder files, polarimetric sensor files (e.g. Windsat) or to any MW coefficient files which are to be used with RTTOV-SCATT.
+It is possible to supply channels out of order in some cases which usually results in a coefficient file with re-ordered channels, but this is not recommended (and hence not supported) usage and in particular it must not be applied to hyperspectral IR sounder files or to polarimetric sensor files (e.g. Windsat).

 Coefficient file histories